When Do You Need Emergency Dental Care?

 5) Lost Crown, Filling, etc

-If you’ve had dental work done in the past that involves any type of bonding or prosthetic, there’s the slight chance it could become dislodged.
+If you’ve had dental work done in the past that involves any type of bonding or prosthetic, there’s a slight chance it could become dislodged.
 If this happens, get it replaced as soon as possible.
 Your teeth are exposed to damage without their protective parts, and sharp edges also pose a hazard to the soft tissues in your mouth.

 In the event of an emergency dental issue, call your usual clinic and see if they have a referral emergency clinic or emergency hours of their own.
 If they do not, go to a hospital emergency room.
 The emergency room staff can determine the level of urgency your care requires, and prescribe you something to manage the pain in the meantime.
 In more severe cases, there may be an oral surgeon on call in the hospital who can assist you.